Buffalo, Oklahoma: History

 In 1907, the town was "staked out" and a post office was established with the name Buffalo, which was derived from nearby Buffalo Creek.
 In 1908, a county seat election gave the seat to Buffalo and the town was incorporated in the same year.
 Buffalo's founders issued instructions for all buildings to be built of stone, thereby many of those structures survived the test of time.

 When citizens of Harper County decided to link their county seat with the railroads, they created the Buffalo and Northwestern Railroad, which arrived in Buffalo in May 1920.
 However, that trackage was abandoned in 1982, and Buffalo currently has no rail service.

 Geography

 According to the United States Census Bureau, Buffalo has a total area of 0.8 sqmi, all land.
 The city lies in the northwestern corner of Oklahoma at the Panhandle's eastern entrance, along U.S. routes 64/183, 12 miles south of the Kansas state line.
 It is 30 miles northeast of the Texas state line and 174 miles northwest of Oklahoma City.

 Doby Springs Park and Campgrounds, located about 11 miles west, includes a fishing lake, camping sites, a playground, and nature trails along rolling canyons.
 The complex also has a PGA-rated 9-hole golf course.

 Climate

-While not the snowiest location in Oklahoma ranked by highest annual average snowfall, Buffalo has the distinction of holding the State snowfall record over 24 hours, being 23” which fell February 21, 1971.
+Buffalo has a typical Oklahoma humid subtropical climate (Köppen Cfa), characterized by hot to sweltering summers and chilly though extremely variable winters.
+Rainfall is moderate, with a minimum of less than 0.7 inch in January and a maximum of approximately 4 inch in May.
+While not the snowiest location in Oklahoma ranked by highest annual average snowfall, Buffalo has the distinction of holding the State snowfall record over 24 hours, when 23 in fell on February 21, 1971.